Darcy G. Richardson

 A resident of Jacksonville, Florida, Richardson has been quoted in major publications such as the Wall Street Journal, the Los Angeles Times, the Washington Times and the Philadelphia Inquirer, and has written numerous articles for a wide range of publications.
 His books, moreover, have been cited in hundreds of scholarly works, including The Socialist Party of America: A Complete History (University of Nebraska Press, 2015), a remarkably prodigious and refreshingly accurate analysis of the Socialist Party's role in American history by Brooklyn writer Jack Ross, Garrison Nelson's masterful Pathways to the US Supreme Court: From the Arena to the Monastery (Palgrave Macmillan, 2013), and Jeff Taylor's richly-detailed and provocative Politics on a Human Scale: The American Tradition of Decentralism (Lexington Books, 2013).

 One of the books in Richardson's award-winning series on independent and third-party politics in the United States — a seven-volume history from the nation's founding to the present — was recently cited in People Get Ready: The Fight Against a Jobless Economy and a Citizenless Democracy (Nation Books, 2016 ), a thoughtful and timely polemic co-authored by Nation correspondent John Nichols and longtime independent-media advocate Robert W. McChesney.
+It was also cited more recently in Organizing Democracy: Reflections on the Rise of Political Organizations in the Nineteenth Century (Palgrave Macmillan, 2017), edited by Dutch professors Henk te Velde and Maartje Janse of Leiden University's Institute for History.

-A frequent guest on radio talk shows across the country, Richardson has appeared on several nationally-syndicated radio programs, including the progressive “Thom Hartmann Show,” NPR, Radio New Zealand and Ric Bratton's "This Week in America."
+A frequent guest on radio talk shows across the country, Richardson has appeared on several nationally-syndicated radio programs, including the progressive “Thom Hartmann Show,” NPR, Radio New Zealand, and Ric Bratton's "This Week in America."

 Darcy can be reached at email@example.com or by phone at (904) 442-6254.